Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Theoretical Results

 For each pair \(\vect{x}, \vect{u} \in \mathcal{X}\), this holds with probability 1.
 To conclude that it holds with probability 1 for all \(\vect{x}, \vect{u} \in \mathcal{X}\) simultaneously, we use the same argument as at the end of \cref{thm:app-const-sample-paths-k}.
 For this, we need only observe that \(\mathcal{X}\) is separable and that the sample paths of \(\vect{f}\) and \(\vect{\mu}_\infty\) are continuous. \end{proof}

-Having shown that \(\vect{\mu}_\infty\) approximates \(\vect{f}\) up to a constant, we can now strengthen \cref{thm:app-cmokg-r-unif-zero-liminf}.
-This is not necessary for the proof of \cref{thm:app-consistency}, but does improve our understanding of the behaviour of the MOKG. \begin{corollary} Suppose we select samples using C-MOKG with random scalarization weights \(\vect{\lambda}_1, \vect{\lambda}_2, \dots\) chosen independently according to distribution \(p(\vect{\lambda})\).
+Having shown that \(\vect{\mu}_\infty\) approximates \(\vect{f}\) up to a constant, we may now strengthen \cref{thm:app-cmokg-r-unif-zero-liminf}.
+This is not necessary for the proof of \cref{thm:app-consistency}, but does improve our understanding of the behavior of the MOKG. \begin{corollary} Suppose we select samples using C-MOKG with random scalarization weights \(\vect{\lambda}_1, \vect{\lambda}_2, \dots\) chosen independently according to distribution \(p(\vect{\lambda})\).
 Then,